philipcwhite/Monitoring/README.md

 ## Updates

+10/01/2018 - One of the main points of building this app was to make it user friendly.
+I think I sadly failed when I incorporated Django.
+It's a wonderful framework but I'm not sure I can make a simple deployable package using it.
+I know how to make it work but I can see someone who is not a Python coder banging their head on the wall trying to get it to work.
+For this reason I'm backpeddling.
+I have been working with CherryPy all day and I may go this route if I can get authentication and authorization working.
+It is a huge and painful rewrite but it make the app so much easier for end users (maybe a little harder for me).

 10/01/2018 - Linked to notifications page.
 Minor changes.

 09/29/2018 - I added forms for modifying notification policies and a password change form.
 Not everything is currently linked or stylized at this point.
 For the Notification policies I added drop down forms for agent selection and monitor selection.